apache/asterixdb/asterix-doc/src/site/markdown/index.md

 You are most likely here because you are interested in getting your hands on AsterixDB---so you would like to know how to get it, how to set it up, and how to use it.
 Someday our plan is to have comprehensive documentation for AsterixDB and its data model (ADM) and query language (AQL) here on this wiki.
-For the Alpha release, we've got a start; for the Beta release a month or so from now, we will hopefully have much more.
+For the Beta release, we've got a start; for the Beta release a month or so from now, we will hopefully have much more.
 The following is a list of the wiki pages and supporting documents that we have available today:

 1. [InstallingAsterixUsingManagix](InstallingAsterixUsingManagix.html) :